 Measurement accuracy is equal to ±2% at max. velocity x0.84 (this coefficient can also be calculated using the Vennard and Blasius formulas) if the flow is turbulent.

 The Pitot tube provides deprimogenic flow measurement by generating a differential pressure proportional to the dynamic pressure of the fluid when placed in the fluid flowing through the pipe.
-The Pitot tube is oriented at right angles to the direction of air movement, to measure static and total pressure.
+The Pitot tube is oriented at right angles to the direction of air flow, to measure static and total pressure.

 GAS AND BIOGAS FLOW MEASUREMENT